Curriculum Development: An Overview

 A second supporting concept has to do with the breadth of learning experiences and activities associated with a curriculum.
 Formal courses are not the only items considered to be a part of the curriculum.
 Clubs, sports, and other co-curricular activities are significant contributors to the development of a total individual and to curriculum effectiveness.
 Learning and personal growth do not take place strictly within the confines of a classroom or laboratory.
 Students develop skills and competence through a variety of learning activities and experiences that may not necessarily be counted as constructive credit for graduation.
 Student career and technical organizations, social dubs, and athletics are but a few of the many experiences that extend beyond the prescribed set of course offerings of a school.
 These experiences have the power to make contributions to student growth in ways that cannot be accomplished in classroom and laboratory settings.

-Accepting the foregoing implies that we must consider a curriculum as encompassing general (academic) education as well as career and technical and technical education.
+Accepting the foregoing implies that we must consider a curriculum as encompassing general (academic) education as well as career and technical education.
 Realistically, whether at the secondary or postsecondary level, the curriculum includes courses and experiences associated with preparation for life and for earning a living.
-This more global definition of curriculum enables us to consider not only what might be offered in career and technical and technical education, but how those learning activities and experiences should relate to the student's more general studies.
+This more global definition of curriculum enables us to consider not only what might be offered in career and technical education, but how those learning activities and experiences should relate to the student's more general studies.

 The foregoing concepts also support the notion that a curriculum should focus on developing the whole person.
 It is not enough to have the curriculum include courses and experiences that are exclusively related to career and technical education.
 General studies are clearly a part of every curriculum as they serve to provide the student with a broad knowledge base both for life and for earning a living.
 Likewise, the curriculum builder must keep in mind how general and career and technical studies are intertwined.
 Life-related content such as mathematics, communication skills, and science is a meaningful contributor to content for earning a living and vice versa.
 Thus, as the curriculum is being designed and implemented, consideration must be given to how these two content areas may be closely integrated rather than segregated from each other.